 A good start is to make a habit of doing a quick check of a post whenever you are in the dashboard doing one thing or another, even something as simple as replying to comment or correcting a typo.

 I suggest you also use an editorial calendar as part of your workflow efforts.
-I recommend the plugin
+I recommend the plugin PublishPress.
+It also has some other features that you will find useful in creating your workflow.

 One option we use is the editorial notes.
 As I mentioned, there are those moments when you are in the post doing something else.
 I find myself thinking of an update that is needed there.
 Or perhaps some tweaks that need to be done.
 So I make myself an editorial note.